 - If conditions warrant, we are planning a limited increase in the number of in-person and hybrid courses and to make available space for additional residential students.

 - Residence halls are expected to follow the same strategy employed during the fall semester, with no more than one student per room, and two sharing a bathroom.

 - Most faculty and staff will continue to work remotely.
 A limited number of faculty and staff who are approved to work on campus will continue to do so, with review by campus leaders.

 - Testing, training, symptom monitoring, and mask wearing will continue for students, faculty, and staff approved to be on campus.
 Information on safety precautions is available here.

 - Research and Creative Achievement on-campus work will remain at its current level, and we will monitor the environment and adjust as appropriate.

-If you have questions or concerns, please consider attending one of our upcoming Town Halls.
+If you have questions or concerns, please contact us at firstname.lastname@example.org.